syseleven/puppet-ssh/README.md

           testuser1: /SOME/WHERE/testuser1 ## /SOME/WHERE must belong to root, testuser1/ to testuser1
           testuser2: ## Automatically using /home/testuser2

+If you want to add more settings to a specific user you can do it like this, but keep in mind that there is no syntax check:

+    classes:
+      ssh:
+        server_sftp_chroots:
+          testuser:
+            PasswordAuthentication: 'yes'

 Fix for old ssh clients with error "Failed: SSHProtocolFailure: Algorithm negotiation fail":

     classes: